amenekowo/zheteng/241209-nexmon-on-nexus6p.md

 It's not enough to just install patched firmware to the phone.
 We also need some utilities for testing.

-Thankfully, nexmon repository provides various program, like `aircrack-ng` and `iw` .
+Thankfully, nexmon repository provides various build scripts for common utilities, like `aircrack-ng` and `iw` .

 At least we need nexutil to control nexmon firmware.
 So let's build it now.